UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 ``__init__(parent, id, label="", pos=wx.DefaultPosition, ...)``

-Mostly the same as wx.Window, and other controls....}
+Mostly the same as wx.Window, and other controls....

 .. code-block:: python